amitkaps/proposals/recsys.md

 *"People who viewed this product also viewed..."*
 *"Products similar to this one..."*

+These are the results from recommendation systems.

 Netflix threw up a major data science challenge last decade: a million dollars to anyone who can improve their recommendation system by 10%.
+A recent [estimate](http://www.businessinsider.com/netflix-recommendation-engine-worth-1-billion-per-year-2016-6) pegs the value of Netflix's recommendation system to be worth $ 1 Billion.

 In this full-day workshop, we will walk you through the various types of recommendation system.
 By the end of the workshop, you will have enough knowledge to build one for your problem.